browserify/module-deps/readme.markdown

 the values. `opts.packageFilter(pkg, dir)` should return the new `pkg` object to use.

-* `opts.noParse` - an array of absolute paths to not parse for dependencies.
-Use this for large dependencies like jquery or threejs which take forever to parse.
+* `opts.noParse` - an array of filters for files that should not be parsed for dependencies.
+A filter may be an absolute path, the name of a module, or a module path (as used by `require()`).
+A filter may also be a function that accepts an absolute file name and returns truthy if the file should not be parsed.
+Use this for large dependencies like jquery or threejs which take forever to parse or files that define their own `require` mechanism.

 * `opts.cache` - an object mapping filenames to file objects to skip costly io